JavaScript tooling

 --wait-for-run-end

-: Allows setting a title for your run reports.--run-description=<description>
+: Sets a custom title for the run reports.--run-description <description>

 You can check out other options with npx gatling enterprise-start --help